arthurzhang434/Software_Final_Project_Battleship/README.md

 Each player has a chance to choose a block to blast, the first player blasts all the ships from the opponent is the winner.
 ![Image text](https://github.com/arthurzhang434/Software_Final_Project_Battleship/blob/master/ships.png)<b>
 Figure 1: Each player has 5 ships.
+The Graphical User Interface (GUI) is made through Pygame.
+In order to run this code, Pygame 1.9 or later must be installed.
+The interface of this battleship game is shown in Figure 2.
+Once enter the game, player could place 5 ships one by one on the left grid which represents the player's sea.
+To place the ships, player should first drag the ship to the desired position then click the mouse button to place down the ship.